-If you or an adult you know is being harmed, you should speak up.
+Speak up if you or an adult you know is being harmed,

 - Physical, such as hitting or shaking

 - Sexual activity that is not wanted or understood

 - Threats of harm, such as being left alone, humiliated, intimidated or verbally abused.

 Anyone could cause harm.
-It could be family, friends, paid staff, volunteers, other service users or strangers.
+It could be family, friends, paid staff, volunteers, service users or strangers.
 Some adults may be more at risk because of a disability, illness or health condition.

 Speak up if you or someone you know is feeling under pressure to hand over money or personal property.